 These steps will help the researcher produce quality specimens acceptable for deposit in a herbarium.

-Preplanning for the preparation of voucher specimens is crucial.
+Planning for the preparation of voucher specimens is crucial.

 - Target your collection locations and date periods to obtain useful specimens.
 Existing herbarium specimens and published research should be of help.

-- Obtain collection permits from appropriate agencies (this can take months to a year).
+- Obtain collection permits from appropriate agencies (this can take months to over a year).
 An understanding of export and import regulations should also be considered for international work.

 - Establish official contact with government, herbarium, and research personnel in the area you will be working.
 This is required by law in most countries.